 Low rates push Travelers to raise premiums further

-(Reuters) - U.S. insurer Travelers Cos Inc (TRV.N) posted a record operating profit that blew past Wall Street estimates and said it expects to keep raising premiums to counter low interest rates and potential losses from natural disasters.
+(Reuters) - U.S. insurer Travelers Cos Inc (TRV.N) posted a record operating profit that breezed past Wall Street estimates and said it expects to keep raising premiums to counter low interest rates and potential losses from natural disasters.

 "We intend to stay the course on this strategy as our expectations of more volatile weather patterns and continued low interest rates have not changed," Chief Executive Jay Fishman said in a statement.

-The company plans to introduce a new auto insurance product with a lower cost structure in about 15 states in the current quarter to tackle increasing competition.
+Travelers said it planned to introduce a new auto insurance product with a lower cost structure in about 15 states in the current quarter to tackle increasing competition.